alexakearns/CV/README.md

 ## Communication and Collaboration

 Working in sales has allowed me to understand about the different forms of communication and the importance of understanding how they impact people.
+In sales I would need to email, phone and network to book time in busy the schedules of NHS medical  professionals.
+Tailoring content and communication style to audiences of doctors and nurses from 1 to 50, to match their clinical knowledge, group dynamics and intended outcomes.

+I found my experience communicating daily with lots of different types of people very valuable when working on group projects and pair programming.
+My ability to listen as well as explain my views in a clear and succinct manner helped progress our work in a calm and efficient manner.

 ## Agility

 I am able to adapt and change in new roles with new information.
 During each group project we took on different roles within the team allowing for new leadership each day.
 On a number of occasions I stepped up into the leadership role on the day due to others being able to do their planned day.

-Learning new skills and ways of working is something I am able to do quickly and efficiently.
+With everyday and every meeting in sales being different, this has given me the confidence to adapt quickly to the environment and circumstances I'm presented with.

 ## Customer Focused

 I have previously had my biggest success keeping the customer at the center of my work.
 Whilst having my own objectives and targets, by ensuring I fully understood the needs of the customer and confirming that we are on the same page throughout a project meant we both gained as much as we could from working together.

 During my time at Makers, for projects we received specification to work to.
-I regularly received feedback from my peers that I ensured we kept these in mind throughout.
+I regularly received feedback from my peers that I ensured we kept these in mind throughout our planning and build processes.

 # Education